-I initially started having EMDR sessions to explore Pain Protocol having experienced a second spinal prolapse a couple of months earlier which had left me in constant pain and unable to walk again.
-Sessions continued right through needing another emergency spinal surgery, and the months of recovery afterwards.
+I initially started having EMDR sessions to explore using the Pain Protocol, having experienced a second spinal prolapse a couple of months earlier.
+This had left me in constant pain and unable to walk again.
+Sessions continued right through needing further emergency spinal surgery, and the months of recovery afterwards.

 I had tried EMDR in the past and found it useful for working through childhood trauma and the continuing struggles that presented in adult life.
 However, I had never had sessions to target pain and connected trauma.
 Sessions provided a huge insight into how I experience and deal with pain, and it was so valuable to learn about myself in this way and understand what was happening to me when I suffered with my back pain.
 With guidance and support I was able to work through issues and make sense of so many things.

 Although initially unsure of how sessions would work online, I was pleased to find that EMDR still worked effectively in this way, with a combination of audio tapping and physical shoulder patting.
 Having Beverley's support during this time was amazing, and her warmth, knowledge, and attentive approach allowed me to open up and feel comfortable even when addressing the toughest areas of my past.
 I can't thank her enough for the help she gave me, and I have finished sessions feeling a lot clearer and stronger as a result of seeing her.
 Thank you!